rivman/working-hours/README.md

  - One for working hours (on the go with any calendar application)
 - User connects with this interface to Google and could print monthly sheets with working hours

+### Calendar rules

+- Duty-roster calender has name "Dienstplan"
+  - Enter your regular times you have to work - be smart and use recurring events
+  - Possible allday events: Arbeitsfrei
+- Working hours calendar has name "Arbeitszeiten"
+  - Enter day per day your working time - one event per day
+  - Possible allday events: Urlaub, Betriebsfrei, Krankheit, Gleitzeit

 ### Requirements

 - User: Google account